FAQs

 If you waived out of the student health insurance plan but lost your health insurance coverage due to an involuntary loss of coverage (i.e., aging out of your parent's plan, loss of employment, divorce, etc.), you may enroll in the PNWU student health insurance plan.
 Effective enrollment in the PNWU plan will be based on the date of loss of your prior coverage.

-If you would like to enroll, please contact Health Sciences Assurance Consulting (HSAC) directly at pnwu@hsac.com.
-In your e-mail, include your student ID number, the reason for loss of coverage, and dates of coverage required.
-HSAC can provide the prorated cost of coverage based on your coverage dates.
+If you would like to enroll, please contact Health Sciences Assurance Consulting, Inc (HSAC) directly at pnwu@hsac.com.
+In your e-mail, include your student ID number, the reason for loss of coverage, and the date your coverage is expected to start on the PMWU plan.
+HSAC can offer a pro-rate estimate if requested.

 I am going to start clinical rotations; can I waive with a WA HMO or WA Medicaid?
 I am expected to remain within Washington during this time.